 Start by sliding the mattress onto the floor and giving it a test ride.
 “Mattresses don’t normally squeak,” says Joanne Cote, store manager at Mattress Firm in Hadley, Massachusetts.
 “If one did, it might be the steel coil inside, but I’ve never heard of that happening.”
 If you bed spring is not compressing in a way that its supposed to, then that could be the main culprit for a squeaky bed.
 And if you have a foam mattress, the chance that it’s the source of the squeak goes from minimal to zero.
 If the mattress is this culprit, prolonged used might cause health issues, which is why it is important to identify and fix the source of the squeak immediately.

-What’s more likely is that the unwanted noise is coming from the box spring and/or the bed frame.
 “The boxspring is the most common source of a bed squeaking,” says Cote.
 “It’s either the boxspring itself, the wood on wood inside, or it could be the wood of the box spring on the metal frame.”
 To test your boxspring, slide it off the frame and, again, gently sit or roll around on it.
 If you hear a noise, there’s a good chance an old spring or chafing wood is causing the issue.

-Next up: the frame.
 Put a little bit of weight on it and shake it gently, first from the sides and then from the headboard and footboard.
 It shouldn’t take long to identify any creaking or loose joints.
 Czepiel says you can also “put the bed back together again and lay down on it,” assuming there wasn’t an issue with the other components of the bed.

 Congratulations, you’ve identified the problem.
 Now what?